githubtraining/training-manual/book/12a_changing_commits.md

 - Re-writing commit messages
 - Adding files to the commit

-.Activity Instructions
-.
-Create a new file: `touch file7.txt`
+1. Create a new file: `touch file7.txt`
-.
-When you are adding files to the previous commit, they should be in the staging area.
+- When you are adding files to the previous commit, they should be in the staging area.
 Move your file to the staging area: `git add file7.txt`
-. `git commit --amend`
+- `git commit --amend`
-.
-The text editor will open, allowing you to edit your commit message.
+- The text editor will open, allowing you to edit your commit message.

-[NOTE]
-====
-You can actually amend any data stored by the last commit such as commit author, email, etc.
+>**Note:** You can actually amend any data stored by the last commit such as commit author, email, etc.
-====